 The first station cue for the coast-to-coast network.

-The next night - December 30, 1936 - the Don Lee "Golden Group" took center stage with an introductory program for the rest of the network.
+On December 30, 1936 - the Don Lee "Golden Group" took center stage with an introductory program for the rest of the network.

 Conrad Nagel hosted; the program featured popular music and grand opera, greetings from film stars and other Hollywood luminaries, and cut-ins from San Francisco and Honolulu.